rossvolkmann/mmap-coding-challenge/README.md

 The Solution:
 If you would like to attempt this yourself, delete lines 24 and 38-67.
 If you would also like to practice registering a signal handler,

+Otherwise, my solution was to add a signal handler function which is registered to handle the SIGSEGV (page fault) signal.
+The address of the segfault is extracted from the siginfo_t parameter.

+A page is then unmapped using munmap().
+The first time an unmapping occurs NULL will be passed into munmap() allowing the OS to choose an appropriate page.
+All subsequent times a the handler is called the previously remapped page is unmapped.

+Then, a new page is mapped using mmap().
+By passing mmap() the fault address, mmap returns the start address of a newly mapped page which begins at the page boundary which was nearest the fault.

+The return value from this mapping is assigned to a pointer.
+This pointer is used to calculate the offset in virtual memory since the start of calculations, and pass the index of the next calculation into the calculate function.